Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • C/C++: functional.

-• Java: basic HTTP (Java-agent auto-instrumentation richer).
+• Java: basic HTTP (Java agent gives richer auto-instrumentation).

 • Python: requests, aiohttp, Django.